 Where to go for further guidance—

-If you are unsure of anything in this policy or have questions about how to apply it, please email the CEAD team at email@example.com, and we will be happy to help.
+If you are unsure of anything in this policy or have questions about how to apply it, please email the KT team at firstname.lastname@example.org, and we will be happy to help.

 Social media guidance